diegomtylop/NUnitMainFeatures/README.md

 Some of the Tests are based on the exercises proposed on this course: https://testautomationu.applitools.com/nunit-tutorial

 ## Course repository
-The mentioned course has a repository which was used as base for the current repo, was not forked because the idea was to implement all the classes by hand. https://github.com/brendanconnolly/TestingWithNUnit
+The mentioned course has a repository which was used as base for the current repo, It was not forked because the idea was to implement all the classes by hand. https://github.com/brendanconnolly/TestingWithNUnit